whatisjasongoldstein/buildcss/problems/no-bootstrap.md

 Buttons are easy.

+### For Extra Points

+I didn't do any hover effects.
+You could if you want to show off.

 #### Now, tell us what do you really think?

 I use Bootstrap's tooltip in production because it's nice and it works.
 I may even borrow